Chris-D-Turk/enshrouded-docker-image/google-cloud-guide.md

 ```
 The docker should appear as running: `docker ps -a`
 The Enshrouded Dedicated Server will be installed using SteamCMD on first boot - you can monitor the progress using: `docker logs -f enshrouded-server-proton`
-When this is done, you should be able to connect to the server using the public IP (see VM instances)
+When this is done, you should be able to connect to the server using the VM's public IP (see [VM instances](https://console.cloud.google.com/compute/instances))

 ## Optional: Upload your existing savegame
 - Stop the server: `systemctl stop enshrouded-server`